ajish-antony/python-log-analyser/README.md

 ## Description

 Here is a python script that will analyze and sort the access logs.
 Its been a common scenario in recent days to sort and fetch the details as per the requirements from the access logs.
 As I have been requested to sort the logs based on the status and its count which refers to how many times the status has occurred.
-Also, these details will be displed in accordance with each day
+Also, these details will be displed in accordance with each day.

 ## Features